On polynomial invariant rings in modular invariant theory: Introduction

-\begin{conjecture} If $S^G$ is a direct summand of $S$ as an $S^G$-module, then its singular locus has dimension less than $\rank_\Bbbk V^G$. \end{conjecture}

 In this paper we prove a few results in the direction of settling Conjecture~\ref{conjecture:SWB}.
+Let $W \subseteq V^G$ be a subspace.
+We recall the following definition from~\cite[p.~406]{BroerInvThyAbelianTransvGps2010}.
+The \define{Hilbert ideal of $G$ in $S$ relative to $W$}, denoted $\hilbertIdeal_{G,S,W}$, is the $S$-ideal $((W^\perp S) \cap S^G)S$, where $W^\perp = \ker (V^* \to W^*)$, i.e., the subspace of linear forms on $V$ that vanish on $W$.
+(We will often call it a \define{relative Hilbert ideal}.)
 The \define{Hilbert ideal} $\hilbertIdeal_{G,S }$ is the $S$-ideal generated by the invariant polynomials of positive degree, i.e., by $(S^G)_+$.
+Note that $\hilbertIdeal_{G,S}$ is $\hilbertIdeal_{G,S,0}$.
 If $S^G$ is a direct summand, then every generating set of $\hilbertIdeal_{G,S}$ (as an $S$-ideal) consisting of homogeneous invariant elements generates $S^G$ as a $\Bbbk$-algebra; see~\cite[Theorem~1.6.3]{BensonInvBook1993} or~\cite[Theorem~2.2.10]{DerksenKemperComputationalInvariantThy2ed2015} for a proof.
 Hence if $S^G$ is a direct summand and $\hilbertIdeal_{G,S }$ is a complete intersection, then $S^G$ is a polynomial ring.
 Conversely, if $S^G$ is a polynomial ring then it is a direct summand of $S$ and $\hilbertIdeal_{G,S }$ is a complete intersection.